davidsneighbour/kollitsch.dev/content/blog/2023/refactoring-my-screenshot-script/index.md

 In this modified script, we use the yargs library to parse command-line arguments.
 Notice the extended `option` lines in the beginning.
 They will be automatically converted to a helpful CLI help message when running the script with the `--help` (or `-h`) parameter.

-To run this script from the CLI, you can save it as a file (e.g. screenshot.js) and then run the following command:
+To run this script from the CLI, you can save it as a file (for example screenshot.js) and then run the following command:

 ```shell
 node screenshot.js --url=https://example.com --output=screenshot.jpg --width=800 --height=600
 ```

-This will capture a screenshot of the "https://example.com" website with a viewport size of 800x600 and save it as "screenshot.jpg".
+This will capture a screenshot of the "<https://example.com>" website with a viewport size of 800×600 and save it as "screenshot.jpg".

 I feel like this is enough change for now.
 If you have any questions or suggestions, feel free to leave a comment below.
 If you think I could optimise another part of the script, let me know too.